BlackArch/GSoC/Application.md

 * How will you continue with your project within the community after GSoC?

-#### Full time program
+#### Time Planing

-Google clearly states that Google Summer of Code is a full time program.
-We expect students to not have other obligations - internships, summer jobs etc. - during the summer and fully dedicate to their GSoC project.
+As GSoC is no longer a full time program, how are you planing to split your time over the summer.
+Show us project planing in your perfect application

 #### Expectations during GSoC